Category Archives: South Africa

 WELLINGTON

-At the foot of one of the oldest mountain passes, the Bainskloof Pass, Wellington and its 62,000 inhabitants form the centre of the Cape Winelands, producing grapes, fruit, wine and brandy.
+At the foot of one of the oldest mountain passes, the Bainskloof Pass, Wellington and its 62,000 inhabitants formed the centre of the Cape Winelands, producing grapes, fruit, wine and brandy.
 A charming small town, with a main road that still boasts the facades of buildings centuries-old, we drove from the Moeder Church at one end of the high street to the ‘Welcome to Wellington’ sign at the other end, admiring how clean and well-maintained it was.

 It was also relatively bustling for a Sunday afternoon so, after checking into Cummings Guesthouse in one of the side-roads off the main drag, we sampled a couple of the pubs for a sundowner to round off our first day.